 Educational Background:

-- Master of Education in Educational Administration, Curriculum, and Supervision from the University of Oklahoma
+• Doctorate of Education in Educational Administration and Policy Studies from the University of Oklahoma (in progress)

-- Doctorate of Education in Educational Administration and Policy Studies from the University of Oklahoma (in progress)
+• Master of Education in Educational Administration, Curriculum, and Supervision from the University of Oklahoma

 I teach to empower young people, and thereby affect change in the world.